You can get impressive views of London from many places, and many of them are actually free.

 Oxo Tower

 If you want food with a side of London views, this is one of the best places to go in town.
 You will get stunning views of St. Paul’s and more.
-Oh and in case you are wondering, it is not cheap.
-But not nearly as expensive as the other restaurants mentioned in this post.
+It’s not a cheap restaurant – so you if are traveling on a budget you’ll want to give this a pass.
+But on the bright side, it is not nearly as expensive as the other restaurants mentioned in this post.
+Just make sure you book a table in advence.

 O2

-If you want some really unique views of London (think about areas that most don’t explore) go to the O2 for views of Canary Wharf.
+If you want some really unique views of London (think about areas that most tourists never get to explore) go to the O2 Arena in Greenwich, a world famous entertainment venue – it regularly hosts concerts and shows and can fit a whopping 20,000 people.

 ArcelorMittal Orbit

 The ArcelorMittal is a statue that was created for London 2012 Olympics.
 You can get incredible views of London from the East End.
 The statue honestly is less than pretty to look at – but when you actually are on it, the views are great (and you don’t get to see it).
-You can even slide down from it – which surely is a plus.
+You can even slide down from it: it’s known to be the world’s longest tunnel slide – which surely is a plus.

 Duck and Waffle